-Automated Investigation and Response (AIR) in Office 365
+Automated investigation and response (AIR) in Office 365

-- To get started using AIR, see Automatically investigate and respond to threats in Office 365.
+This article provides an overview of AIR.
+When you're ready to get started using AIR, see Automatically investigate and respond to threats in Office 365.

 Alerts represent triggers for security operations team workflows for incident response.
 Prioritizing the right set of alerts for investigation, while making sure no threats are unaddressed is challenging.
 When investigations into alerts are performed manually, Security Operations teams must hunt and correlate entities (such as content, devices and users) at risk from threats.
 Such tasks and workflows can be very time consuming and involve multiple tools and systems.
 With AIR, investigation and response for Office 365 security events are automated by having key security and threat management alerts trigger security response playbooks automatically.